By: Rohit Ghosh

 Regardless of how popular the sport becomes in certain parts of the world, variables of climate and location will largely determine its growth in the U.S. Bowlin was able to rehab in Southern California because he was literally steps away from the sand; Brovsky, on the other hand, hasn’t played on sand — outside of basic running regimens to improve conditioning — since his college days.

 As of 2010, approximately 39 percent of the U.S. population lived in counties directly on the shoreline, according to the National Oceanic and Atmospheric Administration.
 That percentage is expected to grow to approximately 47 percent by 2020.

 Photo Credit: Rohit Ghosh

 Beach soccer’s growth will continue to trend upwards as a result of FIFA’s involvement.
 Since the sport integrated with FIFA in 2004, seven FIFA Beach Soccer World Cups have been played to date.
 The tournament has evolved into a bi-annual international competition.
-The 2013 World Cup, which took place in Papeete, Tahiti, crowned Russia as the champion for the second consecutive time after its 5-1 victory over Spain.
+The 2017 World Cup, which took place in Nassau, Bahamas, crowned Brazil as the champion after its 6-0 victory over Tahiti.